alebal123bal/polynomial_crusher/README.md

 ## Overview

 This project provides a Python script for dividing multivariate polynomials and identifying their divisors.
-Leveraging both Python's scientific computing capabilities and a C++ backend (`automata_bindings`), the script performs polynomial multiplication, generates potential monomial subsets, and utilizes optimization techniques to find exact divisors of a given polynomial.
+Leveraging both Python's scientific computing capabilities and a C++ backend (`automata_bindings`), the script performs polynomial division and minimizes the remainder to find divisors of a given polynomial.

 ## Features

-- **Multivariate Polynomial Operations:** Define, multiply, and manipulate polynomials in multiple variables.
+- **Multivariate Polynomial Operations:** Define and manipulate polynomials in multiple variables.
 - **Divisor Identification:** Systematically search for and identify divisors of a given multivariate polynomial.
 - **Optimization Integration:** Employ SciPy's optimization tools to minimize the remainder during polynomial division.
 - **C++ Performance:** Use a C++ compiled module (`automata_bindings`) for efficient polynomial computations.